VWS-Python/vws-python/README.md

 The mock responds much more quickly than the real Vuforia Web Services.

-Targets in the mock are set to 'processing' for half a second.
+Targets in the mock are set to 'processing' for half a second by default.
+This is customisable, with the `processing_time_seconds` parameter.
-In the real Vuforia Web Services, this takes varying lengths of time.
+In the real Vuforia Web Services, the processing stage takes varying lengths of time.

 The database summary in the real Vuforia Web Services takes some time to account for images.
 Sometimes the real summary skips image states such as the processing state.